 I utilize an integrative and holistic healing approach rooted in compassion that allows the physical, mental, cultural, emotional, and spiritual parts of self to be explored and reconnected.

 I am a firm believer that we all possess the strength and ability to navigate through the journey of life, but some journeys are better taken with the guidance of someone else.
 I am merely a guide, leading you to powers you already have.

 In my practice, I work individually with adults.
-I am a feminist and I have a strong passion for women's rights and empowerment; I work from a feminist-perspective, thus I mostly work with women, but not exclusively.
-I'm adamant about fighting for social justice issues and helping those who are marginalized, traumatized, and victimized.
+I'm a feminist and I have a strong passion for women's rights and empowerment; I work from a feminist-perspective, thus I mostly work with women, but not exclusively.
+I'm adamant about standing up for social justice issues and helping those who are marginalized, traumatized, and victimized.
 I believe that women have plenty of power inside themselves already, but many need help to re-discover their strength and voices.
 Given this, it's important to examine the social, cultural and health issues that impact a woman throughout her lifetime.
-Some of these include issues surrounding pregnancy, menstruation, abortion, miscarriage, parenting, menopause, sexual assault, domestic violence, body image, discrimination, racism and harassment.
+Some of these include pregnancy, menstruation, abortion, miscarriage, parenting, menopause, sexual assault, domestic violence, body image, discrimination, racism and harassment.
 I am sex-positive and specialize in sexual functioning, sexual pleasure and alternative practices in sexuality and relationships.
-I am an ally to the LGBTQ+ community and I am currently developing more events and resources for this community in the small town that I live in.
+I am an ally to the LGBTQ+ community and will always fight for equality and justice for this community.